 Is soy based baby formula bad for babies that are vegan or allergic to dairy?
 We evaluate the evidence on hormones, weight gain and reproductive health when children consume soy based products.

+One of the questions I’ve consistently seen come up in my mom groups is about what kind of formula is best for babies.
 Currently, the majority of formulas on the market are cow’s milk based.
-However, with the rise in plant-based diets, and cow protein allergy in infants (you can read about dairy and colic here), soy formula has become a popular alternative.
-While numerous health benefits of soy and other plant-based proteins have been uncovered, there is still a fair degree of suspicion regarding soy, particularly in the case of infant formulas.
+However, with the rise in plant-based diets and cow protein allergy in infants, soy based baby formula has become a popular alternative.
+While numerous health benefits of soy and other plant-based proteins have been uncovered, there is still a fair degree of suspicion regarding soy- particularly in the case of infant formulas.

 Another great use for soy formula is with children who have galactosemia, a genetic condition that prevents babies from properly metabolizing the sugar galactose.
-We’ve all heard of lactose, the sugar in milk that can cause digestive distress in many adults.
-Lactose is actually made up of two smaller sugars: glucose and galactose.
-That means that babies who can’t metabolize galactose are in trouble, whether they are drinking cow’s milk formula or good ole-fashioned breast milk.
+Unfortunately, lactose (the sugar in milk) is made up of galactose and glucose.
+Meaning that babies with galactosemia may have trouble drinking cow’s milk formula or good ole-fashioned breast milk.
 That’s where soy formula can swoop in to save the day, offering a full-spectrum protein source without the lactose!

-Is Soy Formula Safe for Vegan Babies?
+Is Soy Based Baby Formula Safe for Vegan Babies?

-Genistein Exposure in Infants from Soy Formula
+Isoflavone Exposure in Infants

 That being said, what have animal studies shown?